keboola/keboola-as-code-templates/_common/in-marketingchannels-googleanalytics/extractor/keboola.ex-google-analytics-v4/keboola-marketingchannels-googleanalytics-data-source/description.md

 Please Setup Profiles (on the right) before running this component.

 ## Description:
-Google Analytics data is extracted with this extractor.
-The extractor is getting data about basic sessions and transactions.
+Google Analytics data is extracted with this data source.
+The data source is getting data about basic sessions and transactions.
 It's an incremental upload.
 This data will enrich the marketing model with keywords adgroup and marketing transactions.